jbonn360/simple-betting-api/README.md

 multiplayer game that allows multiple clients connected to the server to place a bet on the same outcome, referred to as a roll.

+By default, a new number is rolled every one minute if there's at least one bet associated with the current roll.
+If no bets are found, the roll is postponed.

 ## Requirements
 JRE 11+